Monetisation delivers economic value, whereas, Business Development focuses on customer acquisition.

 Is the role of the Business Development Manager living up to its title?
 Does the required deliverable of product and/or service monetisation fit within the sales mandate?
 Is the responsibility to originate, negotiate and execute complex and financially driven commercial deliverables a pure sales function?

-There is no doubt that the business development function in an early-stage, entrepreneurial business has grown in status.
-This is consistent with the increased funding available to founder teams to focus on growth and development.
+There is little doubt that the business development function in an early-stage, entrepreneurial business has grown in status.
+This is consistent with the increase in funding available to founder teams to focus on growth and development.

 The Challenge – there is an immediate need after successfully raising funding to substantiate the investment by gaining measurable market traction.

-Management teams need to implement strategies to increase revenue in order to validate “product market fit”.
-On the surface, this is a function of customer acquisition, a sales team initiative driven by the business development team.
-Think the negotiation of partnerships focused on acquiring new customers.
-Being a sales team deliverable the KPI’s to measure success are sales orientated.
-However, for these partnerships to be effective, they need to be commercially driven and therefore, structured and measured based on financial attributes and metrics.
+Management teams are driven to implement strategies to increase revenue to validate “product-market fit”.
+On the surface this is a function of customer acquisition, a sales team initiative driven by the business development team.
+Think about the negotiation of partnerships focused on acquiring new customers.
+Being a sales team deliverable the KPI’s to measure success are sales-orientated.
+However, for these partnerships to be effective, they must be commercially driven and therefore structured and measurable based on specific financial and qualitative metrics.

 Business Monetisation is about delivering on financial performance with measurable metrics.